csu/PySpotifyControlAPI/README.md

 PySpotifyControl
 ================

-A REST API for controlling Spotify.
+A python module to control Spotify for Mac and a REST API in Flask that uses it.